alibaba/ai-matrix/macro_benchmark/CNN_Tensorflow/README.md

 ```
 ./infer.sh MODEL_NAME
 ```
-MODEL_NAME is any of alexnet, densenet121, googlenet, resnet152, resnet50, synNet, and vgg16.
+MODEL_NAME is any of densenet121, googlenet, resnet152, resnet50, synNet.

 ## Run Training on Multiple Accelerators
 To run training on multiple accelerators, please set NUM_ACCELERATORS environment variable in your terminal before running the run.sh or train-all.sh scripts, e.g.,